nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/platform-as-a-service.md

 #### All Resources Are Indeed Shared

-The first drawback is that since all resources are shared inside the same application, one tenant can create issues by consuming too much resources or creating errors.
+The first drawback is that since all resources are shared inside the same application, one tenant can create issues by consuming too many resources or creating errors.

 The application layer can manage some quotas (the platform provides that for the storage for example), but as long as the tenant isolation remains at application level, it is not possible to prohibit one tenant to use too much CPU, memory or bandwidth.

-#### Configuration and Customization Has to Be Limited
+#### Configuration and Customization Have to Be Limited

 As long as all tenants run inside the same application, the configuration and customization must be limited.